IRS (Indian Remote Sensing Satellites)

 Ocean chlorophyll concentration

-The Indian Remote Sensing Satellites (IRSs) were a series of optical imaging satellites operated by the Indian Space Research Organisation (ISRO).
-The first IRS was launched in March 1988, and they continued to observe and manage India’s natural resources as part of India’s National Natural Resources Management System (NNRMS) until 2019.
+The IRS was a series of optical imaging satellites operated by the ISRO.
+The first IRS was launched in 1988, and continued to observe and manage India’s natural resources until 2019.

 |Mission status||Mission complete|

 |Measurement category||Aerosols, Snow cover, edge and depth, Vegetation, Albedo and reflectance, Cloud type, amount and cloud top temperature, Landscape topography, Multi-purpose imagery (land), Ocean colour/biology|